colespen/news--mobile-app-demo/README.md

 # News App for iOS and Android

-- built using Expo Go and React-Native
+- practice using Expo, Expo Go & React-Native framework

+- fetch from newsapi.org

 - currently only tested on iOS

-- practice using Expo, Expo Go & React-Native framework

 <br>